githubtraining/write-javascript-actions/responses/10_action-two.md

 Now that you have all the necessary tools installed locally, follow these steps to ensure your environment is configured and ready for actions.

 1. Open the **Terminal** (Mac and Linux) or **Command Prompt** (Windows) on your local machine
-1. navigate to the `.github/` directory.
+1. Navigate to the `.github/` directory.
 1. Checkout the `master` branch
    `git checkout master`
 1. Update the contents of your Learning Lab repo to your local machine: